-How can I watch the Basketball World Cup in Australia?
+How to watch the 2023 Basketball World Cup

 |Brand||Subscription Type||No. of Screens/same time viewing||Advertised Cost^^/month|